5-Minute Garden Chores for Fall

 Before the snow flies, spend a few minutes on these garden chores to be sure your yard is ready for winter.

 Ready or not, here comes winter!
-For many folks, winter means the end of outdoor gardening.
-Before you close up shop for the season, take a moment or two to address some final garden chores.
+For many folks, fall means the end of outdoor gardening.
+Before you close up shop for the season, take a moment or two to address some fall garden chores.
 These simple tasks don’t need to take hours, but they’ll make for a better gardening experience when spring finally arrives.

 Mark Plant Locations